 To find a fire department near you, use The National Fire Department Census Database to search by city or address.
 You’ll find all fire departments registered with the USFA, along with addresses and basic information on each department.

 Helping Kids Cope After a Home Fire

 Babies are often too young to recall a home fire, but younger kids are cognizant enough that a devastating fire can cause significant emotional problems after the event.
 Kids must cope with the loss of their familiar home and their most prized possessions, and in the worst cases, possibly the death of a sibling, parent, or another loved one.

 Young children have a difficult time fully grasping the concept that things can be replaced, but people cannot.
 Toddlers may experience fear, confusion and insecurity in the days, weeks and even months after a home fire.

 Children may also exhibit other common after-effects of fires and disasters like anxiety, sleep disturbances, tantrums and unexplained pains.

-- Involve your child in a disaster recovery plan
+- Involve them in a disaster recovery plan

 - Answer all questions